 CUB - Investment Analysis: Buy Signal or Bull Trap?

-📈 Exit / Holding Strategy: For current holders, maintain a medium- to long-term horizon (3–5 years) given fair valuation and moderate ROE.
-Consider partial profit booking near 315–320 ₹ resistance levels, while retaining core holdings for compounding benefits if efficiency improves.
+📈 Exit Strategy / Holding Period: For existing holders, a medium- to long-term horizon (3–5 years) is reasonable given steady earnings growth.
+Consider partial profit booking near ₹320–₹324 resistance.
+Long-term investors can hold for compounding returns, supported by EPS growth, while monitoring debt levels and efficiency metrics.

 ✅ Positive

-- DII holdings increased by 3.48%, signaling strong domestic institutional confidence.
+- DII holdings increased (+0.50%), reflecting domestic institutional confidence.

 ⚠️ Limitation